Balance diet

 Dr Funk coined the word vitamins.

-These occur in natural food and are not produced in our bodies.
-Without them, the organism develops deficiency disease.
+in natural food and are not produced in our bodies.
+Without them, the organism develops

 Vitamin A

-It is essential for the maintenance of normal epithelial tissues including cornea and conjunctiva.
+essential for the maintenance of normal epithelial tissues including cornea and

 Deficiency disease